atomec-project/atoMEC/README.rst

   #. ``pip install .``

-Citing AvAtom
+Citing atomEC
 ---------------
-The following paper should be cited in publications which use AvAtom:
+The following paper should be cited in publications which use atoMEC:

 #.
 Callow, T. J., Kraisler, E., Hansen, S. B., & Cangi, A. (2021).
 First-principles derivation and properties of density-functional average-atom models. arXiv preprint arXiv:2103.09928.